sib-swiss/sparql-llm/README.md

    > You can change the UI around the chat in `chat-with-context/demo/index.html`

-4. **Start** the vector database and web server locally for development, with code from the `packages` folder mounted in the container and automatic API reload on changes to the code:
+4. **Start** the vector database and web server locally for development, with code from the `src` folder mounted in the container and automatic API reload on changes to the code:

    ```bash
    docker compose -f compose.dev.yml up